Skip to main content

 Translations

-• DATABASEFIELD: fields shown in the different grids in the application and the Task Details panel.
+• DATABASEFIELD - fields shown in grids and the Task Details panel.

-• TARGETPANEGROUP: the groups in the Task Details panel.
+• TARGETPANEGROUP - the section groups in the Task Details panel.

 Formatting